 - Economic development: Global education and academic capability lead to enhanced levels of human capital, which can often result in greater development opportunities for host countries.

-- Innovation: As evidenced by the success of business clusters such as Silicon Valley in the US, many countries are seeking to capitalise on niche growth markets to drive innovation and commercialisation.
+- Innovation: As evidenced by the success of business clusters such as Silicon Valley in the US, many countries are seeking to capitalize on niche growth markets to drive innovation and commercialization.

 - Emerging markets: The benefit of hosting transnational educational institutions has not been lost on the emerging markets, which are rapidly expanding their education sector both at home and overseas.

-- Growing middle class: A growing middle class and the industrialisation of emerging economies are increasing global demand for high quality education in Asia and the Middle East.
+- Growing middle class: A growing middle class and the industrialization of emerging economies are increasing global demand for high quality education in Asia and the Middle East.

 The need to expand into new geographies is even clearer for the institutions themselves.
 In the developed world, limited potential for organic growth has forced many institutions to look overseas, where increasingly affluent populations combine with growing youth segments to create valuable new markets.

-- Added value: Global reputations also draw a higher calibre of academics and researchers who bring new ideas (and often, lucrative research grants) that increase the value of the institution overall.
+- Added value: Global reputations also draw a higher caliber of academics and researchers who bring new ideas (and often, lucrative research grants) that increase the value of the institution overall.